rooftops, church tower with trees in coimbra

 Coimbra is located on the banks of the Mondego River, the longest river in Portugal.
 It runs 234 km (145 miles) from the highest mountain range in mainland Portugal to the Atlantic Ocean.
 It widens the most as it cuts through the city of Coimbra.

 Mondego is also known as Portugal’s best kayaking river.
-Why not admire the natural beauty of Coimbra from the river?
-Rent a kayak and paddle down an 18km stretch stopping at some river beaches and go swimming.
+Things to do in Coimbra Portugal: rent a kayak and paddle down an 18km stretch stopping at some river beaches and going swimming.

 Nature lovers will want to explore the nearby Choupal National Forest, famous for its tall trees along the Mondego River.
 This is a local’s favourite spot for running, walking, and biking – a great way to escape the city and be surrounded by nature.